preston206/Gatekeeper-Express-Middleware/README.md

 So in your middlware, you'll need to use it to get an object with the `user` and `pass` from the request header `x-username-and-password` (if this request header was sent at all!).

+## Check server.js for examples of usernames, then use Postman to send a get test using "x-username-and-password" and string with the following format: "user=user@somewhere.com&pass=password"